 Deep in the remote, dense and little-explored swamps of Africa lives an unusual bird with a shoe for a face.
 No, really.
-The African Shoebill stork looks more like something out of a comic book than a bird you might luckily encounter on a safari adventure.
-Distributed in the swampy marshes of Uganda, Rwanda, Western Tanzania and Zambia, this rare bird might very well have walked out of the dinosaur era, as is.
+The African Shoebill stork looks more like something out of a comic book than a bird you might luckily encounter on an African safari.

 A rather ominous capture of this bizarre bird | Image credit: The New Statesman

-For all it’s quirks, the African Shoebill is an important part of Africa’s ecosystem, as all indigenous creatures are.
+For all its quirks, the African Shoebill is an important part of Africa’s ecosystem.
 The Shoebill storks are not known to be aggressive towards humans and for all its atypical beauty, the Shoebill reminds us never to judge a book by its cover.